rajanpandey9742/smart-ride/README.md

 # Smart Ride Assignment System 🚗

-## The Problem That Started This

-One morning I was waiting for a college ride.
-The nearest driver to me ignored my request and drove right past me.
-The system then assigned a driver who was much farther away — by the time they arrived, I was late to class.

-That one experience made me ask: why did the nearest driver get assigned if they weren't going to accept it?
-And why doesn't the system account for anything other than distance?

-So I built a smarter system.

----

-## What This System Does Differently

-Most basic ride systems just pick the nearest driver.
-That's it.

-This system scores every available driver using a custom algorithm: score = distance_to_student + (passengers_onboard × 1.5)

-A driver 0.5 km away with 3 passengers already onboard scores 5.0.
-A driver 1.2 km away with 0 passengers scores 1.2.

-The emptier, more available driver wins — even if they're a little farther.
-The goal is to assign the driver most likely to actually show up on time.

----
+A real-time ride assignment backend system built with Python and FastAPI.
+The system automatically finds and assigns the best available driver to a student based on distance, current passengers, and availability — then instantly notifies the driver via WebSocket.

 ## Features

 - Smart driver scoring algorithm (not just nearest — optimized)
-- Real-time WebSocket notifications pushed instantly to drivers
+- Real-time WebSocket notifications to drivers
 - REST API with auto-generated documentation
-- Haversine formula for accurate GPS distance on Earth's surface
+- Haversine formula for accurate GPS distance calculation
 - Live driver connection tracking

----

 ## Tech Stack